 They’re how we know that something needs to change.

-So next time you feel resentful, don’t judge the emotion.
+So next time you feel resentful, try not to judge the emotion.

-When we’re feeling resentful, we feel like someone else is getting a better deal than us.
+When we’re feeling resentful, we usually feel like someone else is getting a better deal than us.

 So what do you need, to redress the balance?